openshift/openshift-ansible/playbooks/openstack/advanced-configuration.md

 That sudomain can be set as well by the `openshift_openstack_app_subdomain` variable in the inventory.

+If you want to use different public and private DNS records for your externally managed servers, specify `openshift_openstack_public_hostname_suffix` and/or `openshift_openstack_private_hostname_suffix`.
+These suffixes default to the `openshift_openstack_clusterid` subdomain.
+Or you may want to specify another private domain with `openshift_openstack_private_dns_domain`.
+Note that the servers' hostnames will not be updated.
+The deployment may be done on the arbitrary named hosts.

 The `openstack_<role name>_hostname` is a set of variables used for customising public names of Nova servers provisioned with a given role.
 When such a variable stays commented, default value (usually the role name) is used.